Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

+\mytag{R1C3} For the ``weighted sum'' variant, the variant of landscape domains become the aggregation of all global and local features via normalized weighted sum.
+Formally, for any pair of models $\mathcal{A}$ and $\mathcal{B}$:

+where $\hat{\Delta g}$ and $\hat{l}$ denote the normalized landscape feature values. $\mathcal{A}$ is the \textbf{\textit{landscape dominating}} model when $\mathcal{B}$ is the \textbf{\textit{landscape dominated}} one, if $\mathcal{A}\gg\mathcal{B}$ (over all combinations of global and local features), hence $\mathcal{A}$ is better and more useful.
+Again, we consider the comparison between any pair of models as the sample.

 Next, we pair the models with 16 state-of-the-art tuners, which have been used in prior work~\cite{accuracy_can_lie}, and run them on all the systems.
 We follow the same method to identify the budgets that ensure all tuners can reasonably converge.
 For the hot-start sample size of sequential model-based tuners, we use the same setting of $20$ measurements as used by Chen et al.~\cite{accuracy_can_lie}.
 The training size from Table~\ref{tb:systems} is used for the batch model-based tuners.
-The results\footnote{Note that for sequential model-based tuners, the budget denotes the hot-start sample size and the system measurements; for batch model-based tuners, the budget only means the number of model evaluations, as the model is pre-trained using the training samples (again, those are system measurements too) from Table~\ref{tb:systems}.
-Such a different setting is due to how the model is used thereof, and it does not affect the conclusions since we never compare a sequential model-based tuner and another batch counterpart directly.} can be found in Tables~\ref{tb:tuners} and~\ref{tb:budgets}.
+The results can be found in Tables~\ref{tb:tuners} and~\ref{tb:budgets}. \mytag{R1C2} Note that for sequential model-based tuners, the budget denotes the hot-start sample size and the system measurements, which allows them to achieve generally reasonable convergence.
+For batch model-based tuners, the budget only means the number of model evaluations, as the model is pre-trained using the training samples (again, those are system measurements too) from Table~\ref{tb:systems}, which have been shown to be sufficient for training a good model in advance.
+This is because our goal is not to directly and individually compare the sequential and batch model-based tuners, but to examine how they, as the two key alternative model-based tuning paradigms, can be sensitive to the surrogate model.
+It is important to examine them under their respective best/most representative conditions.
+As a result, the budget difference for them is purposely designed to enable their respective best/most representative states.

 Drawing on the above, for each system, we perform the following: